Leonardor1999/PDF_PageSplitter/README.md

 (C) 2024 Leonardo Russo.
 All rights reserved.

-For more information, visit the project repository: [GitHub - PDF Page Splitter](https://github.com/Leonardor1999/PDF_PageSplitter).
+For more information, visit the project repository: [GitHub - pdf-page-splitter](https://github.com/leonardor1999/pdf-page-splitter).